Atlanta Nursing Home Neglect Lawyer

 - Offering engaging, meaningful group activities that help residents overcome social isolation

-- Treating all residents with dignity, warmth and respect—including those with a mental disorder
+- Treating all residents with dignity, warmth, and respect—including those with a mental disorder

-If someone you love has been harmed in a suicide attempt at a nursing home, or took their own life, you have legal options.
-Nothing can bring back a loved one, or undo the pain of a suicide attempt.
-But you may be able to obtain a financial recovery that can help pay for medical bills and treatment.
+However, you may be able to obtain a financial recovery that can help pay for medical bills and treatment.
 The attorneys of John Foy & Associates are here to help.
 We offer a FREE consultation and we charge nothing unless we get you a financial recovery.
-Call 404-400-4000 and get your free consultation today.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form